presents

 - when dx is delayed < 3 months, ORIF is indicated;

-- when > 3 months has elapsed, consider non operative treatment because bony ankylosis of the elbow may occur following surgery;
+- when > 3 months has elapsed, consider non op treatment because bony ankylosis of the elbow may occur following surgery;

 - bony ankylosis may be more disabling than the joint instability

-- in child, a dislocated radial head should never be resected, since it will cause cubitus valgus, prominence of the
+- in child, a dislocated radial head should never be resected, since it will cause cubitus valgus, prominence of distal end of ulna,

 - Complications: